What are your priorities when choosing which food to offer your dog?

 There is currently no hard evidence that grains are bad for dogs, however, grain-free has become a bit of a trend.

 This could in part be that some dogs are gluten-intolerant, and so producing grain-free diets will help these dogs.

-Whatever the rights and wrongs of a grain-free diet, if you decide this is important to you, then look for a formulation that is balanced with a source of carbohydrate such as rice or potato.
+Whatever the rights and wrongs of a grain-free diet, if you decide this is important to you, then look for a formulation that is balanced with a source of carbohydrates such as rice or potato.

 Pre & Probiotics

 There’s a buzz around the use of pre and probiotics at the moment.